FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish.md

-# Uploading and Publishing Data in NOMAD
+# Uploading and publishing data in NOMAD

 In this tutorial, we will explore how to upload, share, and research data in NOMAD, using examples from both computational and experimental research.
 We will start by introducing the key components of NOMAD that facilitate the process, from uploading raw data files to publishing datasets with a Digital Object Identifier (DOI).
 Step by step, we will guide you through creating and managing uploads, adding files to generate entries that NOMAD processes, and organizing these entries into datasets for publication.
-By the end of this tutorial, you will have a clear understanding of how to handle different types of research data efficiently within NOMAD.
+By the end of this tutorial, you will be able to manage the full workflow from raw files to published, FAIR research datasets in NOMAD using the GUI.

 ![From raw files to published datasets](images/upload_publish_1.png)
+## Before you begin
+This tutorial requires no prior experience with NOMAD.

+Before starting this tutorial, please make sure you have the following:

+1. **NOMAD user account**
+    In order to upload data into NOMAD, a user account is required.
+    You can create a user account by following these [steps](overview.md#create-a-nomad-user-account){:target="_blank" rel="noopener"} on the overview page.

+2. **Example files available on your local machine**
+  This tutorial uses provided example data files for:
+    - [Miscellaneous files (PDF, images, tables)](https://github.com/FAIRmat-NFDI/FAIRmat-tutorial-16/raw/refs/heads/main/tutorial_16_materials/part_3_files/example_files_upload/miscellaneous_data/miscellaneous_data.zip){:target="_blank" rel="noopener"},
+    - [Computational data (DFT calculations)](https://github.com/FAIRmat-NFDI/FAIRmat-tutorial-16/raw/refs/heads/main/tutorial_16_materials/part_3_files/example_files_upload/computations_data/FHI-aims.zip){:target="_blank" rel="noopener"},
+    - [Experimental data (XPS measurements)](https://github.com/FAIRmat-NFDI/FAIRmat-tutorial-16/raw/refs/heads/main/tutorial_16_materials/part_3_files/example_files_upload/experiments_data/xps_nexus_data.zip){:target="_blank" rel="noopener"}.

+---
+## What you will learn

+In this tutorial, you will learn how to:

+1. Upload raw research data to NOMAD and organize it using uploads
+2. Understand how NOMAD processes files into structured entries
+3. Share uploads with collaborators and manage access permissions
+4. Publish uploads and understand the role of embargoes
+5. Group entries into datasets for curation and publication
+6. Publish datasets and assign a Digital Object Identifier (DOI)

+---

-## The Key Elements in NOMAD
+## The key elements in NOMAD

 To begin the journey from uploading raw files to publishing datasets with DOIs in NOMAD, you need to understand the key elements of this process in NOMAD, which are illustrated in the figure below.

 ![The key elements in NOMAD](images/upload_publish_2.png)

-1. In order to upload data into NOMAD, a **user account** is required.
-You can create a user account by following these [steps](overview.md#create-a-nomad-user-account){:target="_blank"} on the overview page.

-2. All files and data created by users are organized in NOMAD as **Uploads**, which function as directories within the user’s account.
+- All files and data created by users are organized in NOMAD as **Uploads**, which function as directories within the user’s account.
 You can create an upload for each project and structure it into nested folder directories for better organization.

     ??? info "Features of NOMAD **Uploads**"
         - **Creation:** Uploads are created and managed by users.